Option: Jointly Registered with Erie Community College

 Students seeking re-admission into the Surgical Technology program must contact the Surgical Technology program coordinator by October 1 to readmit into the second or fourth semester or March 1 to readmit into the first or third semester in order to begin the re-admission process.

 Standard of Ethics Policy: When a student is unable to provide safe patient care and/or does not meet the ethical standards of the Surgical Technology profession, the program coordinator, upon recommendation from the Surgical Technology clinical faculty, will remove said student from the clinical education component of the Surgical Technology course.
 Unsafe care is defined as “placing the patient/family in clear and present danger.”
 The student is not eligible for re-admission into the Surgical Technology program.

 Three-Year-Course Policy: If a student has taken any course with a SUR or BIO prefix three or more years before enrolling in a subsequent SUR or BIO course, the SUR or BIO course (s) must be repeated.

-The goals of the Surgical Technology program is to provide students the opportunity to develop the skills necessary to function safely and efficiently in the clinical setting and gain knowledge to become employed as a surgical technologist.
+The goal of the Surgical Technology program is to provide students the opportunity to develop the skills necessary to function safely and efficiently in the clinical setting and gain knowledge to become employed as a surgical technologist.
 This will be accomplished by (1) preparing competent graduates in the cognitive, psychomotor, and affective learning domains, and (2) meeting or exceeding the criteria set forth in the current CAAHEP Standards and Guidelines for the Accreditation of Educational Programs in Surgical Technology.